-The implementation of the model in Section 4.5.2.3 is done in Modelica.
-A Modelica tool (such as Dymola) automatically transforms the model to explicit form and automatically generates simulation code, which is very efficient.
+The implementation of the model in Section 4.5.2.3 was done in Modelica.
+A Modelica tool automatically transforms the model to explicit form which can be simulated, which is very efficient.
 But, as mentioned in Section 1.5.7.5, explicit form models can sometimes facilitate the understanding of the vehicle's dynamics.
 This is why the following model is presented.
 It is implemented in the data flow diagram tool Simulink.
 This section explains how the states (or state variables) together with inputs (or input variables), influence the derivatives (or state derivatives).